CoffeeVampir3/Unity-Behaviour-Graph/README.md

 # Unity-Behaviour-Graph

-Working, buildable pre-alpha open sourced behaviour graph for unity.
+Alpha release party!
 Enjoy all you lovely peoples.
+The current branch is stable but still mutating, when documentation is finished I'll be finalizing the master branch and providing an experimental dev-branch for future changes.

+# Dependencies

+Note that this graph depends on both the (Sirenix) Odin Inspector and xNode.

-Documentation is a WIP.
+# Documentation

+Currently the only documentation is living inside the code, the example should make it very clear how to utilize the graph.